-Theory describes how the variation in food webs arise from two key processes: trait-interaction rules (e.g., body mass relationships between predators and their prey) and the distribution of traits in different systems (Gravel et al., 2016).
+Theory describes how the variation in food webs arises from two key processes: trait-interaction rules (e.g., body mass relationships between predators and their prey) and the distribution of traits in different systems (Gravel et al., 2016).
 Our ability to predict food web interactions across contrasting environments suggests that spatial food web variation is mainly driven by changes in the distribution of functional traits, and less so by the variation of trait-interaction relationships.
 These results are in line with previous research finding generalities made on trait-matching relationships across European bioregions (Caron et al., 2022), predator-prey body-size ratios within habitat, predator, and prey types (Brose et al., 2006), and the trait-interaction relationships in soil invertebrates across three forest areas in Germany (Laigle et al., 2018).
-The generalities we found in trait-matching relationships within major taxonomic groups (order and class) also add to previous research indicating evolutionary conservation of species interactions (Gómez et al., 2010) and trophic role (Stouffer et al., 2012).
+The generalities we found in trait-matching relationships within major taxonomic groups (order and class) also add to previous research indicating evolutionary conservation of species interactions (Gómez et al., 2010) and role (Stouffer et al., 2012).
 These generalities in the trait-interaction relationships across space and within taxonomic groups demonstrate the potential for using data from well-studied areas to predict interactions in areas we know very little about or forecast (and hindcast) food webs given new trait distributions.